ryanw-mobile/giphy-trending/README.md

 &nbsp;

-## Skills covered:
+## Skills covered

 This is a typical long-lasting app that the codebase survived a few migrations as new technologies, paradigms and libraries evolved.
-The current target is to migrate this App to Compose, and apply a better MVVM with Clean Architecture system design.
+The current target is to make this App in Compose supporting multiple screen sizes.

 &nbsp;